gidavies/DevOpsLab/README.md

 15. Open the new release and move to the Logs tab to view progress.
 <img src="images/IC-21.png" width="624"/>

+Incomplete - view websites and end to end with CI

 # Lab 6: Automated Testing with Selenium